 Adventure Trek is an outdoor adventure program that provides a new experience every day.
 Those ages 11 to 15 travel offsite for hiking, survival skills training, water activities and nature-based programming.

-Cost: $140 per week for residents, $165/week for non-residents.
+Cost: $145 per week for residents, $170/week for non-residents.
 You can download registration forms in English or Spanish in advance here or pick up at Eagle Pointe or Bison Ridge Rec Centers.
+Then drop of the application in person or send via email.

 Location: Eagle Pointe Recreation Center, 6060 E. Parkway Dr., Commerce City.